 I have never been a football fan.
 Honestly, for most of my life I really couldn’t care less about professional sports.
-When I moved to Wisconsin just over three years ago, however, I was enlightened by a group of football fans who were unlike anything I had ever experienced.
+When I moved to Wisconsin several years ago, however, I was enlightened by a group of football fans who were unlike anything I had ever experienced.

 Wisconsinites make it difficult to not love their Packers.
 It did not take long to make me a true follower.
 There is a historical foundation to the Packers’ structure that resonates deep in my soul.
 Effective discipleship is the very root of this football team.
 It is no wonder people from all over the world support and love the Packers.

 In 1959, the Green Bay Packers were on a massive losing streak.
 They were 1-10-1 (wins-losses-tie games) and were doomed to failure in the football industry.
 Vince Lombardi, one of the greatest football coaches of all time, was hired to bring this team out of last place.
 He was determined to never associate himself with a losing team.
 The first season the Packers experienced with their new coach would mark the beginning of a winning streak that would go down in football history.